open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Nuts to You/Nuts To You.md

     suffix: $m$
     comparison: sigfig
     digits: 3
+myst:
   substitutions:
     params:
       vars:
         title: Nuts To You
-    vi_hawk: 4.25
+      vi_hawk: 4.58
-    h_Jed: 28.6
+      h_Jed: 18.6
       part3:
         ans1:
           value: Jed maintains the $x$-component of their velocity. ($a_x = 0 \; m/s^2$)
         ans2:
           value: There is no $x$-component since Jed falls in a straight line.
         ans3:
           value: Jed's velocity decreases because the hawk is no longer pulling them.
         ans4:
           value: Jed's velocity increases due to gravity.
       part5:
         ans1:
           value: Jed maintains the $y$-component of their velocity.
         ans2:
           value: Jed's velocity increases due to gravity.
         ans3:
           value: Jed's velocity decreases because the hawk is no longer pulling them.
         ans4:
           value: Jed maintains the $x$-component of their velocity.
       part6:
         ans1:
           value: Jed travels at a higher speed after release as they accelerate downwards and maintain their horizontal speed.
         ans2:
           value: The hawk travels at a higher speed after Jed is released since it is now lighter without Jed's weight.
         ans3:
           value: Both the hawk and Jed travel at the same speed.
         ans4:
           value: The hawk travels at a higher speed because it maintains its horizontal speed.
 ---
 # {{ params.vars.title }}
 In the children's book *Nuts to You*, a young squirrel named Jed is snatched up by a hawk.While in the air Jed manages to go limp, slip through the hawk's talons and fall to the forest floor.The hawk travels horizontally at a speed of {{ params.vi_hawk }} $m/s$.(You may neglect any effects of air resistance as you answer the following questions).